kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 What we've done here is find the indexes of "silent" frames in the audio.

 In this case the frame size is set to 0.1s, meaning that all data points in a 0.1s chunk of audio are considered a frame.
 This means that each frame contains `0.1 * sample rate (22050)` (2,250) data samples.
-This frame size worked well for this program, since the sub clips were to be longer than that length.
+This frame size worked well for this program, since we expect the sub clips to be longer than that.
 You can play around with this size and see how it changes the result.

-For each frame, if the absolute maximum value of the frame is below our limit (`0.02`) we mark it as a "silent" frame and collect it in our `silent frames` list.
+For each frame, if the maximum absolute value of the frame is below our limit (`0.02`) we mark it as a "silent" frame and collect it in our `silent_frames` list.

 Once we collected all indexes of the "silent" frames, we can plot them on our audio wave:

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_silent_frames.png)

 Looks like we marked a lot of sections as "silent"!
-We can aggregate consecutive "silent" frames, and plot the start of each "silent" sequence.
+We can aggregate consecutive "silent" frames, and plot the start of each "silent" sequence:

-Let's take another look at the cleaner plot:

 {% highlight python %}
 # Aggregate the frames into sections of silent frames
-aggregated_frames = [silent_frames_indexes[0]]
+aggregated_frames = [(silent_frames[0], 0)]
-for index, frame_num in enumerate(silent_frames_indexes[1:]):
+    for index, frame_num in enumerate(silent_frames[1:]):
+        # Check if we have a large enough frame
-    if frame_num - silent_frames_indexes[index] > FRAME_MIN_SIZE:
+        if frame_num - silent_frames[index] > FRAME_MIN_SIZE:
-        aggregated_frames.append(frame_num)
+            # Find the local minimum in the frame and set it as the frame start / end location
+            start = int(frame_num * frame_len)
+            stop = int((frame_num * frame_len) + (FRAME_DURATION * FRAME_MIN_SIZE * sr))
+            frame = map(abs, audio_data[start:stop])
+            min_val_index = frame.index(min(frame)) + (frame_num * frame_len)
+            aggregated_frames.append((frame_num, min_val_index))
 {% endhighlight %}

+In this code section, we aggregated the sections of silent frames in order to create longer frames.
+These frames will be used later for splitting our video into sub clips, then mixing them together for our new Sam in the Citadel video mix.
+As we want to make sure that our frames are long enough, we also check that our aggregated frames are more than 3 frames long.
+This is set using the `FRAME_MIN_SIZE` value.

+We also added a functionality that searches for the lowest local minimum in our audio.
+We need this feature so that when we cut our audio/video into sub clips we will end each sub clip at the most silent point that we can find in our "silent" frames.

+Let's take another look at the cleaner plot:

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_aggregated_silent_frames.png)

-We can now use the beginning of each "silent" sequence as the beginning of each sub clip in the video.
+We can now use the most silent point of each "silent" sequence as the beginning of each sub clip in the video.
 We will split the video accordingly, meaning we need to save a list of the start of each "silent" sequence and the end of the desired frame.
 For finding the end of the frame we will use the sample just before the start of the next "silent" sequence.

 We will create a list of audio frames, each with a start and end index:

 {% highlight python %}
 # Zip the frames together so we'll have a complete list of frames
 frames = zip(
-    [int(frame*frame_len) for frame in aggregated_frames],
+    [frame[1] for frame in aggregated_frames],
-    [int(frame*frame_len) - 1 for frame in aggregated_frames][1:]
+    [frame[1] - 1 for frame in aggregated_frames][1:]
 )

 # Check if we calculated frames until the end of the file.
 # If not, add another frame until the end of the file.
 if frames[-1][1] < len(audio_data):
-   frames.append((frames[-1][1] + 1, len(audio_data)))
+    frames[-1] = (frames[-1][0], len(audio_data))
 {% endhighlight %}

 That's it, we have everything we need in order to create our new (longer and better!) video of Sam's Citadel chores.